Careers Curriculum at Welland Park

-Throughout Year10 and 11, students explore and select their post-16 choices.
-Post-16 providers, universities, apprenticeship providers and places of employment are invited into school for a careers fair.
+Throughout Year 10 and 11, students explore and select their post-16 choices.
+Post-16 providers, universities, apprenticeship providers and places of employment are invited into school for a bi-annual careers fair.
 In addition, a number of post-16 providers deliver assemblies to Year 11.
 Students are taught to develop their CV writing skills and interview techniques as well as looking at personal and social qualities.
-The Barclay’s Life Skills programme provides an opportunity for students to learn about personal finance and enterprise.
+The Barclay’s Life Skills and WizeUp Financial Education programmes provide opportunities for students to learn about personal finance and enterprise.
 All student have a one to one careers interview with a qualified careers advisor and are able to participate in a second interview day with a panel.
 Work Experience is offered and facilitated to enable the students to complete this valuable opportunity during the summer holiday between Year 10 and 11.

 Our comprehensive careers programme enables our students to make well-informed post-16 choices, as can be evidenced by the wide range of post-16 destinations and choices.

 11 different destinations in 2018